Frying pans are wide, shallow pans with a long handle and sloping sides.

 Frying pans are usually round, sometimes square.
 Occasionally, you’ll see square cast iron ones divided into compartments, oftentimes 1/2 plus 2 quarters.
 These are meant for bacon in one part, eggs in another, etc.

-They can be made of stainless steel, aluminum, copper, anodised aluminium, ceramic, silicone, pyrex, enamelled cast iron, or non-stick coated metal.
+They can be made of stainless steel, aluminum, copper, anodised aluminium, cast aluminum, ceramic, silicone, pyrex, enamelled cast iron, or non-stick coated metal.
 Pans that are all metal (with metal handles, and no nonstick coating) can be used for baking in the oven.
 Cast iron also becomes a non-stick surface.
 Aluminum frying pans stick a great deal, but are often used for camping as they are very light to carry.

 Some lighter-weight metal ones can warp, getting a slightly-raised dome in the middle of their bottom if they are used over heat that was too high for them.